Top 20 Rarest Dog Breeds

 3. Stabyhoun

 The Stabyhoun is one of the rarest dog breeds in the world and originated in the Dutch province of Friesland.
-Farmers wanted a dog that could work independently and that’s what this breed is known for as well as being a little bit stubborn and even cocky.
+Farmers wanted a dog that could work independently and that’s what this breed is known for, as well as being a little bit stubborn and even cocky.
 Stabyhoun’s are an excellent breed for families looking for a loyal, tolerant, gentle dog that’s good with other animals and children.
-This breed is known to sometimes be energetic, but are well behaved when exercised enough.
+This breed is known to sometimes be energetic but are well-behaved when exercised enough.

 4. Lagotto Romagnolo

 The Lagotto Romagnolo is often mistaken for a goldendoodle not only because of their appearance but also demeanor.
 This Italian breed was bred to sniff out truffles in Italy as well as used to retrieve waterfowl from the water for hunters.
-The Lagotto Romagnola’s vibrant personalities mean they are dedicated to their families, children and other pets.
+Lagotto Romagnola’s vibrant personalities mean they are dedicated to their families, children, and other pets.
 They are protective and do tend to bark at strangers who enter their territory.
-They do best when they get enough exercise and companionship but they will dig, bark, and engage in other unwanted behavior if not.
+They do best when they get enough exercise and companionship, but they will dig, bark, and engage in other unwanted behavior if not.

 5. Norwegian Lundehund